unmonoqueteclea/voilib/readme.md

   calculate the embedding of it and find the closest ones in the vector database, returning the most relevant episodes fragments to the user.

+## license
+Voilib is licensed under the GNU GPLv3 license.
+See [COPYING](./COPYING).

+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.